mglev1n/echocv/README.md

 Our workflow takes as input a folder of DICOM format videos and performs the following

-1. View classification:  using predict_viewclass.py
+1. View classification:  using predict_viewclass_v2.py
-2. Segmentation: using segment_a4c_a2c_plax_psax.py
+2. Segmentation: using segment_a4c_a2c_a3c_plax_psax.py
-3. Phasing and assessment of disease probabilities (currently HCM and amyloid): using output_disease_prob_phased.py
-4. Common 2D measurements including mass, volumes and ejection fraction using analyze_segmentations_unet_a4c_a2c_psax_plax.py
+3. Common 2D measurements including mass, volumes and ejection fraction using analyze_segmentations_unet_a4c_a2c_psax_plax.py
-5. Global longitudinal strain: using compute_strain.py
+4. Global longitudinal strain: using compute_strain.py

 Models are currently stored separately on Dropbox: